carlocastoldi/qupath-extension-braian/README.md

 - apply different classifiers on different subsets of detections, thanks to `PartialClassifier.class`
 - _quickly_ find all detections that are double—or triple/multiple—positive, thanks to `BoundingBoxHierarchy.class`
 - tag certain brain regions to be excluded from further analysis due to tissue, imaging or alignment problems
-- export to file the number of detections/double+ found in each brain region
+- export to file the quantification results (number of detections/double+ found in each brain region)
 - export to file a list of regions flagged to be excluded

 Where to start from, though?
 Reading [this script](https://github.com/carlocastoldi/qupath-extension-braian/blob/master/src/main/resources/scripts/compute_classify_overlap_export_exclude_detections.groovy) and the associated [config file](https://github.com/carlocastoldi/qupath-extension-braian/blob/master/BraiAn.yml) is a good start!